 (7) Insurance:

-A. Consultant shall procure prior to commencing the Services and shall maintain while completing the Services, at its sole expense, insurance coverage with limits not less than the amounts enumerated below, in policies which shall be subject to Company's approval as to form and issuing company:
+A. Consultant shall procure prior to commencing the Services and shall maintain while completing the Services, at its sole expense maintain insurance coverage of at least the following, in policies which shall be subject to Company's approval as to form and issuing company, which approval shall not be unreasonably witheld:

-1. Comprehensive automobile liability policy which shall include coverage for all owned, non-owned and hired vehicles, with limits as follows:
+1. Automobile liability policy which shall include coverage for all owned, non-owned and hired vehicles, with limits as follows:

 Bodily Injury $1,000,000.00 Each Person, Each Occurrence,